-I was delighted to appear on the latest NAB Digital Next podcast in conversation with Alysia Abeyratne, NAB Senior Manager for Digital Policy.
+I was delighted to appear on the latest NAB Digital Next podcast in conversation with Alysia Abeyratne, Senior Manager for Digital Policy at NAB (National Australia Bank).
 We drilled into the history of verifiable credentials and the recent awareness that identification doesn’t need so much identity.

 Hence NAB’s terminology has switched from “digital identity” to Digital ID — something that’s much more familiar and concrete.

-NAB realises that identification processes need better data — IDs and credentials from the real world packaged in improved digital formats that make them more reliable online than plaintext IDs, and less vulnerable to theft.
+NAB realises that identification processes need better data.
+Lockstep’s perspective is that the best data for identification will come through real world IDs and credentials repackaged in improved digital formats that make them more reliable online than plaintext IDs, and less vulnerable to theft.

 The Australian federal government’s Digital ID Bill embodies this paradigm shift.